-- If the file names appear to follow the following naming format:
+If the files in a pair seem to follow the following naming format:

 Within each file, the first read of a pair will have a

 - Remove failed reads.
-If you check Remove failed reads, reads that did not pass a quality filter (as indicated within the fastq files) will be ignored during import.
+Use this option to not import reads that did not pass a quality filter, as indicated within the fastq files.

 Part of the header information for the quality score has a flag where Y means failed and N means passed.
 In this example, the read has not passed the quality filter: